 What is the Abbreviated Qualitative Analysis Scheme?

-The Abbreviated Qualitative Analysis Scheme is a fast, structured method for analyzing text data.
-At BSS, it helps teams extract key insights from sample qualitative studies, interviews, and open-ended feedback.
-This process supports better decision-making in business intelligence, especially in sectors like healthcare data analytics or people analytics jobs.
+The Abbreviated Qualitative Analysis Scheme is a quick, structured method for analyzing text data.
+At BSS, it’s used to extract insights from sample qualitative studies, interviews, and feedback—helping improve business intelligence in areas like healthcare analytics and people analytics roles.

 How do qualitative research jobs support BI at BSS?